+d.
 Attach the Syringe to the luer end of the fill system and steadily fill the ear canal with the drug solution.
-Look for fluid to fill the clear Earset handle and seep out of the Earset Vent Hole (Figure 2) to confirm fill.
+Look for fluid to seep out of the Earset Vent (Figure 2) to confirm fill.
 Overfill the ear canal to ensure all air has been evacuated.

-Note: A typical ear canal (+ tubing and reservoir volume) will accommodate approximately 1-2 mL of fluid, depending on the age of the subject, which is generally correlated with the size of the ear canal.
+Note: A typical ear canal (+ tubing and reservoir volume) will accommodate approximately 1-2 mL of fluid, depending on the age of the patient, which is generally correlated with the size of the ear canal.

 Note: If solution is seen leaking from around the Earplug, adequate seal has not been achieved, and a different Earplug size or insertion technique may be required.
-A new Earplug may be required to achieve proper adhesive function, and the wet Earplug can be removed following the instructions in Step 8d.
-Before inserting another Earplug, ensure the ear canal opening is completely dry, as moisture may inhibit the ability of the PSA to create an adequate seal.

-- e.
-Wipe off any excess fluid that has exited the Earset vent hole. - 11.
-For patients who require bilateral procedures, it is recommended that the steps be performed in the following sequence; 1) warm TYMBION drug in both 5 mL Syringes that are provided, 2) size both ears, 3) attach both Earplugs to the Earsets, 4) insert both Earplugs, 5) fill both ear canals with TYMBION.
+10. For patients who require bilateral procedures, it is recommended that the steps be performed in the following sequence; 1) warm TYMBION° drug in both 5 mL Syringes that are provided, 2) size both ears, 3) attach both Earplugs to the Earsets, 4) attach Earpad and insert Earsets and repeat for second side, 5) fill both ear canals with TYMBION.
 Altering the sequence is acceptable per physician preference and patient temperament.